medialab-ku/medialab-ku.github.io/english/research/demo.md

 * We study technology that is designed to enable real-time pose estimation and matching from real-time video taken with a smartphone camera, etc., and gives immediate feedback to users. [[video]](https://youtube.com/shorts/b4VUgkE7YC4)

 #### Physics-based simulation
-* We study various physics-based simulations used in physics engines such as deformable bodies and fluids. [[video]](https://youtu.be/mhHivqV7MyM)
+* We study physics-based simulations that efficiently express various physical phenomena such as deformable bodies, fluids, and collisions between objects. [[video]](https://youtu.be/mhHivqV7MyM)

 <br><br>